Stunning iPhone 12 video reveals the flagship we’ve been waiting for

 - Plus: iPhone 12 video leak just revealed a killer accessory

-The design is very familiar to anyone who's used one of Apple's flagship iPhones over the past three years, but there's a big change on the sides.
+The design of the iPhone 12 sees a big change on the sides.
 The curved edges have been ditched in favor of flat surfaces.
 It's a call-back to older iPhone designs like the iPhone 4, and this video makes it look like a great choice on Apple's part.

 The Face ID notch is still where it's always been though, allowing easy and secure unlocking via facial recognition, but taking a noticeable bite out of the display.
 It contains a 12MP selfie camera with an f/2.2 aperture, the same one in the current iPhone 11 Pro and iPhone 11 Pro Max.

-Four colors get shown during the clip.
-These are the three usual suspects - black, white and Product Red, along with a new "Midnight Blue" navy blue option, likely to be the flagship color in the same way that Midnight Green was for the iPhone 11 Pro.
+Four iPhone 12 colors get shown during the clip.
+These are the three usual suspects - black, white and Product Red, along with a new "Midnight Blue" option, likely to be the flagship color in the same way that Midnight Green was for the iPhone 11 Pro.

 Also briefly flashed on-screen is the "forth-generation (sic) Neural Engine.
 This is Apple's machine learning tech that helps iOS adapt to its users' habits, and was first introduced on the A11 chipset in the iPhone 8 and iPhone X, making the A14's engine the fourth edition.

-Some of the features mentioned in the trailer aren't based on rumors however.
+Some of the iPhone 12 features mentioned in the trailer aren't based on rumors, however.
 For example the "2x faster Face ID" or the 1,600 nit max brightness, which is double the current maximum brightness that the iPhone 11 Pro can manage.
 Both of these would be very welcome additions, but we're not expecting them.

 The claim of four hours longer battery life is something you may hope that Apple reveals, but this year it might be quiet about its phones' longevity.
-Due to new handset sizes and new components within them, Apple has been rumored to be using smaller batteries than it currently has in its flagship iPhones.
-A smaller capacity could be offset by more efficient hardware.
+Due to the handset sizes and new components within them, Apple has been rumored to be using smaller batteries than it currently has in its flagship iPhones.
+A smaller capacity could be offset by the more efficient A14 Bionic chip, but we're not expecting longer endurance than before..

 As a "one more thing" the video teases an iPhone Flip at the end.
-Apple's known to be working on a foldable, as evidenced by its many patents.
-But the company's trademark sluggishness when it comes to embracing new hardware likely means it'll be several years before we see such a phone approach production.
+Apple's known to be working on a foldable phone, as evidenced by its many patents.
+But the company's trademark sluggishness when it comes to embracing new hardware likely means it will be at least another year until we see such a phone approach production.